wpswings/event-tickets-manager-for-woocommerce/README.txt

 * First version

 == Upgrade Notice ==

-= 1.0.7- Released on 10 June 2022
+= 1.0.8 - Released on 21 July 2022 =
-* New : Bug fix and Enhancement
+* New: Minor  Bug fixes and Enhancement
-* New : Compatible with latest WP and WC
+* New: Compatible with the latest WP and WC